anandu06dev/ng4StarterKit/README.md

 **» Services, Services & Services...**<br/>

-As previously mentioned services encapsulate business functionality and manage shared state.
-The service API design correlates much with the shared context!
+As previously stated, services encapsulate business functionality and manage shared state.
+The service API design correlates much with the "shared context"!
 We normally relate to stateful services if we need to share data across components.
 Often in Angular simple services processes HTTP API calls that include CRUD operations.
 **We will depart from this status quo and use reactive repositories instead**.
 Technically speaking, there is no difference!
 It's just a matter of semantics.
 We will also combine the CQRS pattern with the Repository pattern to handle the heavy-lift building complex User Interfaces by introducing a repository implementation for form or UI models.
 RxJS provides us with many great tools and operators to handle the "projection process" between the read/write side.

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Reactive_Flow.PNG)

 **A good service API exposes Observables, Subjects or BehaviorSubjects** to manage the complexity of asynchronous data-handling.
 If we share data with other components, we must keep track of changes by applying reactive techniques to prevent stale data.
 With this reactive approach we can ensure that there will be no "eventual consistency".
-If there is no shared state, it is worth considering to simply use a Data Access Service and store temporary data as members in the component class.
+If there is no shared state, it is worth considering a simple Data Access Service and store temporary data as class members in the component.

-## Data Model Pattern
+## Data model pattern

-The model in the traditional MVC pattern is a representation of application data.
+The model in the classic MVC pattern is a representation of application data.
 The model contains code to create, read, update and delete or transform model data.
-It stores the domain knowledge or business logic.
-The model of the MVC pattern is equal to a Repository plus Entity.
-There is no uniform variant of a model.
-Various patterns are available for different use cases.
-It is therefore advisable **not to use one pattern for everything**.
+It stores the domain knowledge or business logic and is very similar to the Repository pattern!
+The differences between the various patterns come down to the context and abstraction of the value container: Data Model (MVC), Resource Model (REST), Domain Model (DDD), Class (UML), Entity (ERM), View Model (UX) and so forth.

 Angular promotes two types of models:

 - `View Model`: This object represents data required by a view.
 It does not represent a real world object.
 - `Domain Model`: This object represents data and logic related to the business domain.
 It represents a real world object.

-The view model and domain model may possess different schemas to keep the domain model agnostic of the view layer.
+The view model and domain model may have different schemas to keep the domain model agnostic of view layer concerns.

 **» Implementation patterns**<br/>

 - Anemic Domain Model
 - Rich Domain Model

-The anemic domain model is quite often used in CRUD-based web applications as data container, conform to RESTful practices.
-The anemic domain model, however, is considered an anti-pattern because it does not contain business logic except `get` and `set` (CRUD) methods and introduces a tight coupling with the UI controller.
-It thus follows that the rich domain model is a more suitable candidate for most model cases.
-When including a rich domain model representation in the UI controller, the **domain logic will not be spread across different layers multiple times**.
+The anemic domain model is quite often used in CRUD-based web applications as value container, conform to RESTful practices.
+The anemic domain model, however, is considered an anti-pattern because it does not contain business logic except `get` and `set` (CRUD) methods.
+It introduces a tight coupling with the UI controller and can't protect it's invariants.
+Hence, the rich domain model is a more suitable candidate.
+By including the rich domain model representation in the UI controller, we prevent the **domain logic to be spread across different layers multiple times**.
+The following example shows the negative side effects when using anemic domain models.
+Business logic is implemented in the UI controller:

 *»  Effects of anemic models* <br/>
 ```